-MTH020 Basic Mathematics 4
+MTH020 Basic Mathematics4

-RD115 Academic Thinking and Reading 3
+RD115 Academic Thinking and Reading3

-WR115 Introduction to Composition 4
+Introduction to Composition

 Many classes take place in a Mac lab and require extensive computer knowledge.
 Detailed information about the program and application process is available on the web.
 If you have questions about admission requirements, contact Advising and Counseling Services at 503.399.5120.
-Contact Program Chair Christine Linder at 503.399.6473 or email christine.linder@chemeketa.edu for additional information about the program.
+Contact Program Chair Christine Linder at 503.399.6473 or christine.linder@chemeketa.edu for additional information about the program.

-Graphic Design Associate of Applied Science
+Graphic Design Associate of Applied Science Degree